Childcare Injury Lawyer

 In some states, child care workers are not required to have any training—or are only required to have minimal training.
 Statistics on Sudden Infant Death Syndrome reveals that while about 9 percent of all reported SIDS deaths “should” (statistically speaking) occur in child care or daycare settings, the actual number is double that.

-- Lack of supervision—Those in charge at daycare centers must follow a standard of care which is appropriate for the age of the children under supervision as well as the specific circumstances.
-When an accident occurs, and a subsequent lawsuit is filed, courts will take into consideration the age of the child, the activity engaged in when the injury was sustained, and whether proper supervision could have prevented the accident.
+- Lack of supervision—Those in charge at daycare centers must follow a standard of care that is appropriate for the age of the children under supervision as well as the specific circumstances.
+When a daycare accident or case of abuse occurs, and a subsequent lawsuit is filed, courts will take into consideration the age of the child, the activity engaged in when the injury was sustained, and whether proper supervision could have prevented the accident.

-- Lack of properly trained staff—The staff in any daycare center or childcare facility must have at least a certain level of training to be able to identify any potential hazards, then keep the children from being injured by those hazards.
+- Lack of properly trained staff—The staff in any daycare center or childcare facility must have at least a certain level of training to be able to identify any potential hazards or signs of abuse, then keep the children from being injured by those hazards.
 In other words, at a minimum, those who work with children should have enough common sense to ensure no dangerous conditions exist for the children.

 - Lack of appropriately developed and implemented policies and procedures—Every daycare center or childcare facility must have policies and procedures in place which cover all situations which could occur.
 Further, those policies and procedures should always be implemented—with no exceptions.